11 Best Places to Take Pictures in Kansas City

 The most common reason.
 Instagram Stories are designed for a 9:16 aspect ratio at 1080×1920 pixels.
 If you upload content at a different ratio:

-Fix: Export your photo or video at exactly 1080×1920 pixels (9:16 ratio) before posting.
+Fix: Resize your photo or video to exactly 1080×1920 pixels (9:16 ratio) before posting.
 This fills the Story frame precisely without any zoom or letterboxing.

 If all Stories from all accounts look consistently larger — not just yours — the issue is likely your device's display settings rather than the content.